 \subsection{The MUDF dataset}

-The MUDF is a 142-hour VLT/MUSE program covering an area of approximately $2.1 \times 1.9$ arcmin$^2$ in a field that hosts two bright quasars at $z \approx 3.22$, reaching the highest sensitivity ($\gtrsim 90$ hr) in the $\approx 0.55$ arcmin$^2$ central region.
+The MUDF is a 142-hour VLT/MUSE programme covering an area of approximately $2.1 \times 1.9$ arcmin$^2$ in a field that hosts two bright quasars at $z \approx 3.22$, reaching the highest sensitivity ($\gtrsim 90$ hr) in the $\approx 0.55$ arcmin$^2$ central region.
 Details of observations and data reduction are provided by \citep{Lusso2019, Fossati2019, Tornotti2025a}.
-In this work, we utilize the full-depth dataset presented by \citet{Tornotti2025a}.
-Specifically, we adopt a version of the cube in which the quasar and stars point spread functions (PSF), and the extended continuum sources have been subtracted using a non-parametric algorithm \citep[e.g.,][]{Borisova2016, ArrigoniBattaia2019}.
+In this work, we utilized the full-depth dataset presented by \citet{Tornotti2025a}.
+Specifically, we adopted the final datacube in which the quasar and stars point spread functions and the extended continuum sources have been subtracted using a non-parametric algorithm \citep[e.g.][]{Borisova2016, ArrigoniBattaia2019}.

-The procedure used to detect compact LAEs follows a similar approach to that described in, e.g., \citet{Lofthouse2020} and \citet{Fossati2021}, and is briefly summarized here.
-First, we run the Spectral Highlighting and Identification of Emission (SHINE) code \citep{Fossati2025}, following an approach similar to that by \citet{Tornotti2025b} for the extraction of Ly$\alpha$ extended filamentary emission, but adopting appropriate parameters for compact sources: (i) a signal-to-noise ($S/N$) threshold per voxel of $3$ with spatial Gaussian smoothing kernel of $\sigma=2$ pixels; (ii) a minimum number of $27$ connected voxels; (iii) a minimum of $3$ spectral channels (i.e., $>3.75\,\text{\AA}$) along at least one spatial pixel; and (iv) a group of connected voxels spanning no more than $50$ wavelength channels ($62.5~\AA)$, to reject residuals from continuum sources.
+The procedure used to detect compact LAEs follows a similar approach to that described in, for example, \citet{Lofthouse2020} and \citet{Fossati2021}, and is briefly summarized here.
+First, we ran the Spectral Highlighting and Identification of Emission (SHINE) code \citep{Fossati2025}, following an approach similar to that by \citet{Tornotti2025b} for the extraction of Ly$\alpha$ extended filamentary emission, but adopting appropriate parameters for compact sources: (i) a signal-to-noise ratio (S/N) threshold per voxel of $3$ with spatial Gaussian smoothing kernel of $\sigma=2$ pixels; (ii) a minimum number of $27$ connected voxels; (iii) a minimum of $3$ spectral channels (i.e. $>3.75\,\text{\AA}$) along at least one spatial pixel; and (iv) a group of connected voxels spanning no more than $50$ wavelength channels ($62.5~\AA)$, to reject residuals from continuum sources.